-Six killed in Peru in clashes between military and Shining Path rebel group
+Six killed in Peru in clash between military and Shining Path rebel group

 Monday’s violence took place in the Valley of the Apurímac, Ene and Mantaro rivers, known in Spanish by the acronym VRAEM.

 Known for high levels of poverty, the VRAEM region has become infamous as a centre for cocaine production.
-A 2021 government report estimated that 69.3 percent of the country’s total coca leaf production came from the valley during the preceding year.
+A 2021 government report estimated that 69.3 percent of the country’s total coca leaf production during the preceding year came from the valley.

 The region has also gained a reputation as the last remaining outpost for the Shining Path, a Maoist rebel group that emerged in Peru in the 1980s.
 Authorities say the group often collaborates with local drug traffickers, offering them armed security.